 In addition to embodied energetic allies, you can forge an alliance with a disembodied or non-corporeal entity.
 The world of astral beings, gods and djinn, elemental spirits, and others is vast and far stranger than you can think of.
-The course Occult and Entities 101 would be good for you, if you’re interested in forging alliances with non-corporeal beings.
 My best advice: proceed with caution, verify as much as you can with other sources, and be respectful of these beings.
 Alliances with forces from outside the embodied world can be powerful, and the consequences for upsetting your allies can be profound.

 In Magick, there are Solo Practitioners, and those who work in a group.